ALecs-designs/micromouse_FDU/README.md

 ### Mouse
 The following are not allowed:
-`- Remote control.
+- Remote control.
-`- Combustion engines.
+- Combustion engines.
-`- Damaging, flying, jumping, climbing, marking the walls of the maze.
+- Damaging, flying, jumping, climbing, marking the walls of the maze.
-`- A Mouse larger than 25 cm in width or length
+- Mouse larger than 25 cm in width or length.
-`- Change the code of the robot once maze is shown during competition
+- Change the code of the robot once maze is shown during competition.

 ### Maze
 The maze is a 16x16 grid made of 18x18 (cm) squares.